sforest81/cn/source/publications/index.md

 86\.
 Zhao Wei, Wen Chen, Shangfeng Chen\*, Debashis Nath, and **Lin Wang**, 2020: Interdecadal change in the impact of North Atlantic SST on August rainfall over the monsoon transitional belt in China around the late-1990s, *Theoretical and Applied Climatology*, doi: 10.1007/s00704-020-03102-w, in press

 85\.
-Hu Peng, Wen Chen, Shangfeng Chen, Yuyun Liu, **Lin Wang**, and Ruping Huang, 2020: Impact of the September Silk Road Pattern on the South China Sea Summer Monsoon Withdrawal, *International Journal of Climatology*, doi: 10.1002/joc.6585, in press
+Hu Peng, Wen Chen, Shangfeng Chen, Yuyun Liu, **Lin Wang**, and Ruping Huang, 2020: Impact of the September Silk Road pattern on the South China Sea summer monsoon withdrawal, *International Journal of Climatology*, doi: 10.1002/joc.6585, in press